Are you looking for new ways to incorporate the 5Cs into your classroom? Here’s how Wakelet can help

 A great way to help students develop their critical thinking is asking them to present an argument using Wakelet.
 Whether they’re arguing about a historic event or contemporary issue, students presenting a compelling argument will need to assess the content they select and determine its value, not only as a source, but also how well it supports their point.
 Being able to discern whether a piece of content is valuable enough to save to a collection clearly demonstrates critical thinking.
 It also encourages students to question the arguments they’re presented with as they’ll have a greater awareness of the material that might have been discarded in order to form a more persuasive argument.

-Unleash your students’ creativity by tasking them with creating a vision board on Wakelet.
+Unleash your students’ creativity by tasking them with creating a Mood Board on Wakelet.
 With its emphasis on visual, multimedia content, Wakelet is the perfect place for students to showcase their ideas in an engaging way.
-You could ask students to create a board for their lives after graduation.
-They could include links to colleges they might apply to, cities they’d like to live in, careers they’d like to pursue – even pictures of dogs they’d like to adopt!
 Ask them to pull from as many sources as possible and be creative.
-Think adding a Spotify song that’ll be their anthem, an Instagram post of an inspirational quote, or a YouTube house tour.

 With our collaboration feature, students can work together on a collection without needing to sign up, which makes it ideal for group projects!
 Ask students to collaborate on a research project on Wakelet.
 Each group member can save items from across the web, add their own notes, and see what the other members have saved to ensure there’s no overlap (and that everyone’s pulling their weight!)
 The group can then give a presentation to the class based on their research and use the Wakelet collection as a visual reference.